 By the above choices, $\Supp (q^*D) \cap \Supp (q^*S) \cap \Supp (q^*T)$ is a finite set of points including $\check{\msp}$, and hence the local intersection number $(q^*D \cdot q^*S \cdot q^*T)_{\check{\msp}}$ is defined (see \S \ref{sec:intnumber}).
 Then, we have the inequalities

 where $r$ is the index of the cyclic quotient singularity $\msp \in X$.
-Note that $q$ is the identity morpphism and $r = 1$ when $\msp \in X$ is a smooth point.
+Note that $q$ is the identity morphism and $r = 1$ when $\msp \in X$ is a smooth point.
 By Lemma \ref{lem:multlct} which will be explained below, we have

 for any $D$ as in (2). \item As a conclusion, we have

 \item It remains to bound $\lct_{\msp} (X;S)$ from below.
 This is easy when $S$ is quasi-smooth at $\msp$ because in that case we have $\lct_{\msp} (X;S) = 1$.
 The computation gets involved when $S$ is the quasi-tangent divisor, but will be done by considering suitable weighted blowups which will be explained in \S \ref{sec:compwbl}. \end{enumerate}